monitron/jarvis-ha/README.md

 jarvis-ha
 =========

-Someday this may be a home automation package
+Someday this may be a home automation package.

+Right now it is nothing at all.